SlickChair/SlickChair/nice-to-have.md

-- Some message to confirm every action, such as "Your submission has be edited.", "Your bids have been saved" and so, http://getbootstrap.com/javascript/#alerts
 - Authors should bid on topics, submissions picking topic is useless ATM
-- Forms could be nicer with some javascript, such as by replacing the save buttons by ajax calls and do client side validation (probably a lot of work now, and will come for free when play/scala.js get more mature)
+- Forms could be nicer with some javascript, such as by replacing the save buttons by ajax calls and using client side validation (probably a lot of work now, and will come for free when play/scala.js get more mature)
+- Integrate external services such iThenticate and Docoloc for plagiarism detection, use an authorship database to help detecting conflicts and a pdf metadata extraction tool to help filling the submission form